-Figure 6: Tafel polarization test plot and analysis for Elgiloy in Diluted Pretreat.
+Figure 6: Tafel polarization test plot and analysis for Inconel X750 sample 9a in brine.

-In general, electrochemical potential is an indication of the tendency or susceptibility for corrosion to occur, while the current (or current density) is directly proportional to the rates of corrosion or oxidation.
+In general, electrochemical potential is an indication of the tendency or susceptibility for corrosion to occur, while the current (or current density) is directly proportional to the rates of corrosion or recession and passivation.
 Under ambient, open circuit conditions, acids will very slowly dissolve the passive oxide layer as new oxide is being generated.
-The dissolution process continues, almost at a constant rate, during polarizing events.
-Again, none of the UWMS metals tend to undergo destructive corrosion but instead, their natural oxide layers grow and strengthen (consuming base metal), until adequate protection is achieved.
-This typically pertains to a point in which the rates of metal recession, oxide growth and oxide dissolution reach equilibrium at a stable Steady State.
+At the Steady State, the rate of dissolution and oxide growth are equal.
+Again, none of the metal candidates in this study, including Inconel X750, actually underwent destructive corrosion but instead, their natural oxide layers grew and strengthened (consuming base metal), until adequate protection is achieved at the Steady State.
+This typically defines the point in which the rates of metal recession, oxide growth and oxide dissolution reach equilibrium.

 In the laboratory, the actual number of polarization tests conducted per metal candidate ranged from 4 to 12 depending on the degree of accuracy needed.
 This approach was followed throughout in order to obtain the most representative averages for each test.
-These refined results were then utilized during the procedures for data reduction and consolidation, and parameter correlation.
-Prior to the start of the polarization testing phase, the open circuit potential (OCP) for each sample was obtained as described earlier.
-Table 1 provides the reduced averages and summaries covering Linear and Tafel polarization evaluations for the four UWMS metal candidates evaluated to date in the two subject test solutions.
-Entries for Elgiloy are highlighted in green.
-Results for Elgiloy were incorporated into the existing table of averages for the three previously evaluate candidates in order to compare all four metals 'side-by-side'.
+The refined results were then utilized during the procedures for data reduction, consolidation, and parameter correlation.
+Prior to the start of the polarization testing phase, the Open Circuit Potential (OCP) for each sample was obtained.